exasim-project/NeoFOAM/doc/finiteVolume/cellCentred/DSL.rst

 -------

 The template `EqnTerm` represents a term in an equation and can be instantiated with different value types.
 An `EqnTerm` is either explicit, implicit or temporal, and needs to be scalable by a scalar value or a further field.
-The `EqnTerm` implementation used Type Erasure (more details `[1] <https://medium.com/@gealleh/type-erasure-idiom-in-c-0d1cb4f61cf0>`_ `[2] <https://www.youtube.com/watch?v=4eeESJQk-mw>`_ `[3] <https://www.youtube.com/watch?v=qn6OqefuH08>`_) to achieve polymorphism without inheritance.
+The `EqnTerm` implementation uses Type Erasure (more details `[1] <https://medium.com/@gealleh/type-erasure-idiom-in-c-0d1cb4f61cf0>`_ `[2] <https://www.youtube.com/watch?v=4eeESJQk-mw>`_ `[3] <https://www.youtube.com/watch?v=qn6OqefuH08>`_) to achieve polymorphism without inheritance.
 Consequently, the class needs only to implement the interface which is used in the DSL and which is shown in the below example:

 Example: